Dow slides nearly 240 as fear returns to market

 "[Trump's] health care proposal appears to be losing momentum faster than most NCAA brackets," Ablin quipped, adding that some Republicans in Congress are "loath to racking up more debt" to pay for stimulus.

-Some traders also cited a Reuters story that quoted Sen. Sherrod Brown of Ohio saying that Democrats would not support a "a wholesale rollback" of the Dodd-Frank financial regulation rules put into place during the Obama administration.
+Some traders also cited a Reuters story that quoted Sen. Sherrod Brown of Ohio saying that Democrats would not support "a wholesale rollback" of the Dodd-Frank financial regulation rules put into place during the Obama administration.

 Brown is the top Democrat on the Senate Banking Committee.
 Reuters reported that he made the remarks at an American Bankers Association conference.